Collection highlights

 Cartilaginous fishes

 Cartilaginous fishes (technically called chondrichthians) include modern sharks, rays and chimeras.
 Shark teeth are abundant and highly varied in the Cretaceous rocks of western Queensland.
-Sharks lack mineralized bones, so their teeth are commonly the only part of their bodies that fossilise.
+Sharks lack mineralised bones, so their teeth are commonly the only part of their bodies that fossilise.
 There are also, however, some fossil vertebrae of very large sharks from western Queensland.
 These sharks are lamnids, distant relatives of modern Great White Sharks.
 Another group of cartilaginous fishes that appear in the Cretaceous of Queensland are the chimeroids, bizarre fishes that today are found only in the deep sea.
 During the Cretaceous they inhabited the shallow waters of the Eromanga Sea, and grew larger than any alive today.
 Fossils of chimeroids are limited to their tooth-plates, fin spines, and denticles (tooth-like scales).

 Cephalopods